UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms

 \section{Abstract}

-Recent technological advancements in space, air and ground components have made possible a new network paradigm called ``space-air-ground integrated network'' (SAGIN).
+Recent technological advancements in space, air, and ground components have made possible a new network paradigm called \enquote{space-air-ground integrated network} (SAGIN).
 Unmanned aerial vehicles (UAVs) play a key role in SAGINs.
-However, due to UAVs' high dynamics and complexity, the real-world deployment of a SAGIN becomes a major barrier for realizing such SAGINs.
-Compared to the space and terrestrial components, UAVs are expected to meet performance requirements with high flexibility and dynamics using limited resources.
+However, due to UAVs' high dynamics and complexity, real-world deployment of a SAGIN becomes a significant barrier to realizing such SAGINs.
+UAVs are expected to meet key performance requirements with limited maneuverability and resources with space and terrestrial components.
 Therefore, employing UAVs in various usage scenarios requires well-designed planning in algorithmic approaches.
-In this paper, we provide a comprehensive review of recent learning-based algorithmic approaches.
-We consider possible reward functions and discuss the state-of-the-art algorithms for optimizing the reward functions, including Q-learning, deep Q-learning, multi-armed bandit (MAB), particle swarm optimization (PSO) and satisfaction-based learning algorithms.
-Unlike other survey papers, we focus on the methodological perspective of the optimization problem, which can be applicable to various UAV-assisted missions on a SAGIN using these algorithms.
-We simulate users and environments according to real-world scenarios and compare the learning-based and PSO-based methods in terms of throughput, load, fairness, computation time, etc. We also implement and evaluate the $2$-dimensional ($2$D) and $3$-dimensional ($3$D) variations of these algorithms to reflect different deployment cases.
-Our simulation suggests that the $3$D satisfaction-based learning algorithm outperforms the other approaches for various metrics in most cases.
-We discuss some open challenges at the end and our findings aim to provide design guidelines for algorithm selections while optimizing the deployment of UAV-assisted SAGINs.
+This paper provides an essential review and analysis of recent learning algorithms in a UAV-assisted SAGIN.
+We consider possible reward functions and discuss the state-of-the-art algorithms for optimizing the reward functions, including Q-learning, deep Q-learning, multi-armed bandit, particle swarm optimization, and satisfaction-based learning algorithms.
+Unlike other survey papers, we focus on the methodological perspective of the optimization problem, applicable to various missions on a SAGIN.
+We consider real-world configurations and the $2$-dimensional ($2$D) and $3$-dimensional ($3$D) UAV trajectories to reflect deployment cases.
+Our simulations suggest the 3D satisfaction-based learning algorithm outperforms other approaches in most cases.
+With open challenges discussed at the end, we aim to provide design and deployment guidelines for UAV-assisted SAGINs.